thomaschabro/thomaschabro/README.md

 ## About Me

 - 🎓 I study **Computer Engineering** at **Insper (Brazil)**.
 - 🔭 I am also working at **Diel Energia**, a Brazilian company focused on intelligent and sustainable management of energy.
 I'm actually a Firmware developer, working with development, debugging and testing of the products, that aims to automate the air conditioning system and predict future and possible machinery problems.
+- 👨‍💻 I am currently a Junior Product Development Analyst at IAV Brasil, where I contribute to data-driven solutions and collaborate with a cross-functional international team.

 ## My Projects